 In addition to systemic inflammation throughout the body, resveratrol has specifically been shown to help mitigate neuro-inflammation (inflammation in the brain) which can be a contributor to Alzheimer’s disease and other neurodegenerative disorders.

-Resveratrol has been shown to improve insulin sensitivity and to help balance blood sugar.
-Balanced blood sugar can help mitigate cravings, energy crashes, and that intense feeling of hanger that often leads to reaching for refined carbohydrates.
-Blood sugar balance can also help patients with diabetes in managing their condition.
+Resveratrol has been shown to help uphold optimal insulin sensitivity to maintain balanced blood sugar, which can help reduce cravings, energy crashes, and that intense feeling of hanger that often leads to reaching for refined carbohydrates.

 Food Sources vs. Supplements

 While resveratrol is found in food and drink, the concentrations of the compound itself are low.
 In fact, human studies have shown that the benefits of resveratrol in humans aren’t recognized in the low concentrations found in food and red wine.
 Rather, the benefits of resveratrol tested in studies are only achieved through the quantities of the compound found in supplementation.